technomancy/emacs-starter-kit/README.markdown

 be useful enough to submit to ELPA so that everyone can use it, not just users of the starter kit.

+Sometimes packages are removed from the Starter Kit as they get added to ELPA itself.
+This has occasionally caused problems with certain packages.
+If you run into problems with such a package, try removing everything from inside the elpa/ directory and invoking M-x starter-kit-elpa-install in a fresh instance.

 ## Contributing

 If you know your way around Emacs, please try out the starter kit as a